Johan Fick: Senekal Uprising

 In 1851 Fick was required, through his position as 'veldkornet', to ask the Boers to fight for the British against the Basothos under Moshoeshoe I, at the Battle of Viervoet.
 However, he was forced to fight alone with the British as the other Boers refused to fight.
 The British, with many of their troops fighting in the east of South Africa at the time, were outnumbered and lost the battle.
 As Fick asked the Boers to fight with the English again, he was considered a traitor and instead appointed Freek Senekal, who the town Senekal was named after, as their 'veldkornet'.
 Fick was forced to leave Senekal and moved to current day, Ficksburg.
-The British got 780 reinforcements from Natal to help with the Senkal rebels under Freek Senekal.
+The British got 780 reinforcements from Natal to help with the Senekal rebels under Freek Senekal.
 Fick refused to attack the rebels at night, as the British had planned.
 The threat of the reinforcements was, however, enough to bring the Senekal rebels to the table.
 Once the identities of the rebels were learnt by the British Major Warden, they were sentenced to death, but Fick successfully asked to have their sentences reduced to fines.